tedca77/IME/README.md

 * Files will be copied to a new structure at : ```d:/newDir``` i.e. ```d:/newDir/2021/08/photo1.jpg```

 In addition, further "run time" parameters can be added to the command.
 These are:
 * **update** – this will update files with new metadata and move files.
-If this parameter is not provided, then no updates will take place.
+If this parameter is not provided, then update and move will not take place.
 * **overwrite** – this will overwrite existing values in fields.
 For instance, if there is already values in the IPTC location metadata fields, then they will be overwritten with new values.
 If this is not set, then no overwriting will take place.
 * **showmetadata** – this will show all metadata in the console before and after updates.
 This option is useful when debugging issues with files.
 * **redo** – once a file has been processed, a flag will be placed on the file and if subsequent runs are made, the file will not not be processed again.
 If this parameter is added, it will force processing including geocoding.
-* * **keywordlocations** – this copies location address information to Keywords (or Windows Tags) in addition to the iPTC fields.
+* **addxpkeyword** – this copies location address information to XP Keywords (or Windows Tags) in addition to the iPTC fields.
 This is particularly useful if you do not have a tool such as Adobe Lightroom, and simply want use use Windows search features.
+* **addiptckeyword** – this copies location address information to IPTC Keywords in addition to the iPTC fields.
+This is useful if you are using Adobe Bridge keyword searching.
-* **clear** - this will remove any existing comments in the metadata, added by IME.
-(This is explained later.)
+* **clear** - this will remove any existing comments in the metadata, which have been added by IME.

 # Outputs
 ## HTML Outputs ##
 IME produces a number of HTML files that can be viewed with a browser.
-Note that if you have too many files (and not enough memory on your desktop) you might not be able to open this file.
+Note that if you have too many files (and not enough memory on your desktop) you might not be able to open these files.
 * cameras.html - lists all cameras and the number of photos taken with each camera (or phone)
-* photosbydate.html - lists all photos in date order
+* photosbydate.html - lists all photos in date order with a summary of metadata
 * tracks.html - links all photos as daily tracks
-* places.html - reports all geocoded files by Place
+* places.html - reports all geocoded photos by Place
 * errors.html - lists all errors and warnings (e.g. for duplicate files)
 * events.html - lists all photos that have been matched with Events
-* duplicates. html - lists all duplicate files.
+* duplicates. html - lists all duplicate photos.

 ## JSON Output ##
 Information for every file processed is written out to a JSON file.
 The JSON filename includes the date and time e.g. **config20220401120138.json**.
 This can be used as input to other runs and provides a way of adding: